FaNsHoT/MediasoftPracticeBot/README.md

 ### About bot

 This project is the final assignment of Python courses.
-This bot is designed to write clients to the table
+This bot is designed to record customers in a table and then called by their employee

 In order to start working with the bot, you need to send him a command / start and follow his instructions